The Boys Presents: Diabolical | An animated human self-reflection

 The main character makes a dangerous decision.
 During a last-ditch plan to save her, something leads to the emergence of a deadly monster.
-Not only is it the most dramatic episode but also the one that carries the primary theme of the show.
+Not only is it the most dramatic episode but also the one that carries the show’s primary theme.
 It shows how the possession of superpowers can lead to disastrous consequences.
 Sun lost his wife trying to save her, but the ultimate lesson is learning how to let go.
-This emotional side of the episode is purposefully connected to Korean culture, to the heartbreaking vocal acting performances, and a vibrant musical composition.
+This emotional side of the episode is purposefully connected to Korean culture, to the heartbreaking vocal acting performances, and vibrant musical composition.

-In fact, the show is more than a mere parody or desecration of superheroes’ rhetoric.
-It Indeed, it makes us understand how we must look at superheroes, as useful mirrors which have something to do with ourselves.
-What we could become and what we could be able to do, mostly in a negative way.
+The show is more than a mere parody or desecration of superheroes’ rhetoric.
+Indeed, it makes us understand how we must look at superheroes as useful mirrors which have something to do with ourselves.
+What we could become and what we could be able to do, mainly in a negative way.